python/cpython/Doc/library/configparser.rst

 historical background and it's very likely that you will want to customize some of the features.

-The most natural way to change the way a specific config parser works is to use the :meth:`__init__` options:
+The most common way to change the way a specific config parser works is to use the :meth:`__init__` options:

 * *defaults*, default value: ``None``